|Start Reading the Website Out Loud and control Speed and Volume using the player. You can also hover and click to speak any text on the site.|

 Dr. Stephen Hawking

-Our efforts over the last 10 years will be marked by an event in Nairobi on Friday, November 23, 2018 at an event where we will launch the Orbit Reader 20 project supported by Google; and a nationwide White Cane campaign in partnership with Safaricom Limited.
-There will be a panel discussion on the impact of technology in education and employment of persons with visual impaired.
+Therefore, our efforts over the last 10 years will be marked by an event in Nairobi on Friday, November 23, 2018.
+During this event, we will launch the Orbit Reader 20 project supported by Google; and a nationwide White Cane campaign in partnership with Safaricom Limited.
+There will be a panel discussion on the impact of technology in education and employment of persons with visual impairment.

 ….every three learners share one Braille machine.

 We have had generous donation and support of the following corporate organizations and individual philanthropists: Safaricom Foundation; Unilever East Africa; Standard Chartered Bank; TATA Africa Holdings; Safepak; Total Kenya Limited; Mosound Events; Sumaria Industries Limited; Laugh Industry Limited; Apex Porter Noveli; Sauti Sol Entertainment; Allpack Industries Limited; Free the Children; Leena Nair; Justin Apsey; Anne Eriksson; Orvando Ferreira; Stella Atela; Salome Nderitu; Betty Maina; Grace Oluoch; Joyce Wanjiru Githiga; Arijit Mukherjee; Joseph Sunday; Salome Nderitu; Ruth Mwangangi; C.D.
 Glin; Myriam Assa Sidibe.